hossamhamdy333/AI_Portfolio/sentiment_forge/README.md

 ## Why three models instead of one

 "Which model should I use" is a real engineering question, not just an academic one.
 It trades off accuracy against latency and deployment size.
-Rather than picking one architecture and calling it done, I trained all three on identical data splits and evaluated them the same way, so the comparison numbers below are apples-to-apples and not pulled from different papers or setups.
+Rather than picking one architecture and calling it done, all three were trained on identical data splits and evaluated the same way, so the comparison numbers below are apples-to-apples and not pulled from different papers or setups.

 ## The dataset